raspberrypilearning/guides/GPIO/connecting-button.md

-# Connecting and controlling a push button
+# Connecting a push button

 A push button will complete a circuit when the button is pressed.
 What that means is that a current will not flow across the button until it is pressed.
 When it is released, the circuit will be ‘broken’.